AndrewVos/andrewvos.com/content/recipes/creme-brulee.md

 {{% recipes/number 10 "Brûlée" %}}

-- Granulated sugar

-Add one teaspoon of granulated sugar to each jar, then give the jar a small shake to spread it over the custard.
+Add one teaspoon of sugar to each jar, then give the jar a small shake to spread it over the custard.

 Fire up your blowtorch and burn the top of the sugar until it bubbles up.